Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 #### <mark style="background: #BABD00;">Hardware RAID Implementation</mark>

-Uses a specialized hardware controller installed either on a host or on an array
+Uses a specialised hardware controller installed either on a host or on an array.

 ### <mark style="background: #BABD00;">RAID Array Components:</mark>